 Most importantly, are they safe?

-TPE and TPR are among the most common toy materials because they’re less expensive than premium options like silicone.
+TPE and TPR are among the most common toy materials because they’re less expensive than premium options like silicone, and have a dense, cushiony feel.
 In this guide, we investigate what these materials are made from, what happens when you use them, and why women and vagina-owners in particular should think twice before buying them.

 What Are TPE And TPR?